-Net Loss.
-We realized a net loss of \$10.9 million during the year ended December 31, 2014 as compared to a net loss of \$92.3 million during the year ended December 31, 2013, a change of \$81.4 million.
-This decrease in net loss was primarily due to revenue generated from our two commercial products, Oxtellar XR and Trokendi XR, partially offset by increased expenses incurred associated with the expansion of our sales force, higher marketing expenses, and increased research and development expenses.
+Net Income/(Loss).
+We realized net income of \$19.9 million during the year ended December 31, 2014 as compared to a net loss of \$92.3 million during the year ended December 31, 2013, a change of \$112.2 million.
+Excluding the one-time payment of \$30 million received from HealthCare Royalty during 2014, there would have been a net loss of \$10.1 million at year ended December 31, 2014.
+This increase in net income was primarily due to revenue generated from our two commercial products, Oxtellar XR and Trokendi XR, partially offset by increased expenses incurred associated with the expansion of our sales force, higher marketing expenses, and increased research and development expenses.

-Liquidity and Capital Resources (Restated)
+Liquidity and Capital Resources